Victoria Hislop

-Victoria Hislop (née Hamson; born 1959) is an English author.
+Victoria Hislop (née Hamson; born 18 June 1959) is an English author.

-Early life
+Early life and education

-Born in Bromley, Kent, she was raised in Tonbridge and attended Tonbridge Grammar School.
-She studied English at St Hilda's College, Oxford, and worked in publishing and as a journalist before becoming an author.
+Born in Bromley, Kent, Hislop was raised in Tonbridge and educated at Tonbridge Grammar School, a state-funded grammar school.
+She studied English at the University of Oxford where she was an undergraduate student at St Hilda's College, Oxford.

 Career

-Her novel The Island (2005) was a number-one bestseller in Britain, its success in part the result of having been selected by the Richard & Judy Book Club for their 2006 Summer Reads.
-To Nisi (The Island) was filmed as a TV series by the Greek TV channel MEGA.
+Hislop worked in publishing and as a journalist before becoming an author.
+Her novel The Island was a number-one bestseller in Britain, its success in part the result of having been selected by the Richard & Judy Book Club for their 2006 Summer Reads.
+To Nisi (The Island) was filmed as a television show by the Mega Channel in Greece.

-In 2009, she donated the short story "Aflame in Athens" to Oxfam's "Ox-Tales" project, four collections of British stories written by 38 authors.
+In 2009, she donated the short story "Aflame in Athens" to Oxfam's Ox-Tales project, four collections of British stories written by 38 authors.
 Her story was published in the "Fire" collection.
 Hislop has a particular affection for Greece.
-She visits the country often for research and other reasons, and has a second home on the island of Crete.
+She visits the country often and has a second home on the island of Crete.